talex5/cuekeeper/README.md

 ------------

 You'll need the [opam](http://opam.ocaml.org/) package manager.
-It should be available through your distribution, but you can use a [generic opam binary](http://tools.ocaml.org/opam.xml) if it's missing or too old (I use opam 1.2).
+It should be available through your distribution, but you can use a [generic opam binary](http://tools.ocaml.org/opam.xml) if it's missing or too old (I use opam 1.2.2).
-Ensure you're using OCaml 4.01 (check with `ocaml -version`).
+Ensure you're using OCaml 4.03 or later (check with `ocaml -version`).
+If not, switch to that version:
-If not, switch to 4.01.0 (4.02 is not yet supported, as the `bin_prot` patches need updating):

-    opam sw 4.01.0
+    opam sw 4.03.0

 Pin a few patches we require:

-    opam pin add -n sexplib 'https://github.com/talex5/sexplib.git#js_of_ocaml'
     opam pin add -n reactiveData https://github.com/hhugo/reactiveData.git
-    opam pin add -n bin_prot 'https://github.com/talex5/bin_prot.git#js_of_ocaml'
+    opam pin add -n bin_prot 'https://github.com/talex5/bin_prot.git#cuekeeper'
-    opam pin add -n dolog 'https://github.com/UnixJunkie/dolog.git#no_unix'

     opam update